2018-Computational-Tools/assignment_microcontroller_intro/README.md

 ## Claim your photon

-Connect to your photon and setup up the wireless.
+Connect to your photon and set up the wireless.
 Note that all course photons have been white-listed with OIT in advance so you can use them on the regular `UCB Wirless` network without a network password.
 Also note that you can only claim/setup a photon if it is not already claimed (i.e. associated with another account) for security reasons, and if it is in listening mode (blinking dark blue).

 - via CLI (from terminal):
   - `particle login` (if you are not already logged in)